-This morning the light and the early morning hazy sky brought back memories of arriving at the top of Bokor Hillstation Casino.
-I was told about this resort, high in the mountains and cool enough to grow strawberries, they said.
-This was prewar Cambodia in 1964, a time of peace and enough remaining French influence to find good French bread, albeit with a few weevils baked in(1), and flan (my favorite sweet.
+This was prewar Cambodia in 1964, a time of peace and enough remaining French influence to find good French bread, albeit with a few weevils baked in(1), and flan, my favorite sweet.
 Folks in Phnom Penh told me about a resort, high in the mountains and cool enough to grow strawberries.
-Now, if I could add strawberries to that I’d have me a good soul-food supper.
+Now, if I could add strawberries to a baguette and flan I’d have me a good soul-food supper.

 I left Phnom Penh for that cool mountain resort and reached its turn-off in the late afternoon.
-I left the main road, and continued hitch hiking toward that that mountain top resort.
+I left the main road and continued hitch hiking toward the resort.
 Hitchhiking around Cambodia was slow going in those days.
-Not that I didn’t get rides; there were just so few cars on the road.
-Nevertheless, I thought surely there would be traffic headed towards a resort.
-I’m not sure if I passed up any rides early on.
-I always like to spend an hour or so just walking along the road before sticking out my thumb (waving my hand, sign or what ever would draw attention.
+Not that I didn’t get rides; it is just that there were so few cars on the road.
+That day, I may have passed up rides as I usually spent a few hours just walking along the road before sticking out my thumb, waving my hand, or doing what ever would draw attention.
 Hitchhiking in those days was not a global tradition in many areas of the world and probably still isn’t.

-I reached the top at daybreak.
-I saw then why no one would be heading to this ‘resort’ that, or any other, night.
-The photo above is fairly recent, but looks much like it did nearly fifty years ago.
-Actually, I think I remember eating there, so there was activity, and I don’t remember walking back down, so I must have gotten a ride.
-My word, memory is a fragile thing.
+I reached the Casino at daybreak.
+I immediately saw why no one would have been heading to this ‘resort’ that night, or any other night.
+The photo above is recent, but it looks much like it did fifty years ago.
+It looked just about abandoned, but I do vaguely remember eating breakfast there.
+I don’t remember walking back down, so I must have gotten a ride.
+My word, it feels so long ago.

-The only other time I experienced intense thirst was at the end of a four-day hike over the Catalina Mountains near Tucson Arizona with a few friends of mine.
-I spent much of my teenage years hiking those mountains and desert foothills around Tucson, and don’t recall ever taking water with me (perhaps my love of traveling light is genetic).
+The only other time I experienced such intense thirst was at the end of a four-day hike over the Catalina Mountains near Tucson Arizona with a few friends of mine.
+I spent much of my teenage years hiking those mountains and desert foothills around Tucson, and don’t recall ever taking water with me.
 I’d always find some spring, creek, puddle, or cactus to quench my thirst.
-Our water difficulty occured on the last day as we left the mountains and trekked out across the flat waterless plain.
-Looking back, it seems like youthful folly to hike unknown area in the desert without water.
-But hey, isn’t that what our time of youth is for?

-I can’t let a whole post go by without an Observation, now can I?
+I can’t let a whole post go by without an ‘Observation’, now can I?
 Water has long been a fitting spiritual metaphor.
-Here’s another angle which I’ve never seen used:
+Here’s an angle which I’ve never seen used…

-Thought is like water flowing into a bottomless space — the Silent and void.
-So, to paraphrase chapter five, much thought leads inevitably to silence.
+Thought is like water flowing into bottomless space — the silent and void.
+To paraphrase chapter 5, Much thought leads inevitably to silence.
 Better to hold fast to the void.
 This sounds good in principle.
-Alas, the brain has a mind of its own, and thoughts can’t help but bubble up into its neural space.
+Alas, the brain has a mind of its own and thought can’t help but trickle down into its neural space.
 After all, nature abhors a vacuum.
-Space just attract stuff, whether empty shelves, open fields, or billions (or is it trillions) of synapses ready and waiting to fire.
+Space just attracts stuff, whether empty shelves, open fields, or trillions of synapses ready and waiting to fire.
 They estimate that to be between 100 trillion and 1,000 trillion synapses.
-The process of the mind filling up space is what produces the illusion of time itself.
-Indeed, when I cease to think (for the short time I’m able) time stands still.
+The process of the mind filling up this synaptic space may be what produces the illusion of time itself.
+Indeed, when I cease to think, for the short time I’m able, time stands still.
 That is what I know to be eternity.

 (1) Abundant French bread was not something I expected to see in S.E.
 Asia.
 I first ran across it when I entered Laos.
 Laos, along with Cambodia and Vietnam were ex-French colonies, hence the French bread.
-As I was eating my new found food-prize I noticed small black bee-bee size things, first wondering if they were raisins baked into the bread.
-Soon I realized they were weevils.
-No problem, just don’t look too closely.
-Now-a-days that helps when eating from the garden; when aphids and other critters are out of sight, they are out of mind.
+As I was eating my newfound food-prize, I noticed small black bee-bee size things.
+I wondered if they were raisins baked into the bread, but soon I realized they were weevils.
+No problem, just don’t look too closely while eating.
+Now a days that helps when eating from the garden; when aphids and such are out of sight, they are out of mind.

 (2) A flashlight would have been frivolous extra weight to lug around.
 In those traveling days, I carried all I had in one small shoulder bag.
 Traveling light is worth it!
-Things are a lot easier to drop by the wayside than thoughts.
-Although, thanks to the Tao Te Ching, I’ve managed to drop enough of those too by now.
+Besides, material things are a lot easier to drop by the wayside than mental things.
+Fortunately, the Tao Te Ching helps drop some of that mind stuff… at least when one is ready.